PLAY THE DEMO HERE!

 - Choose your MC’s gender, sexual and romantic orientation, appearance, skills, personality, and personal name.

 - MC can be female, male, nonbinary or genderfluid.
 Nonbinary MCs can choose their pronouns and form of address.
-Genderfluid MCs can choose pronouns at the beginning of every game day.
+Genderfluid MCs can change form of address through the stats screen.

 - There are three routes for solving the basic conflict of the game: the Suthis/Kidia dynastic grudge.